jer-hub/psytestJMC/README-DEPLOYMENT.md

 # Django Psytest - Vercel Deployment Guide

-This Django application has been configured for deployment on Vercel.
-Follow this guide to deploy your application successfully.
+This Django application has been configured for deployment on Vercel with Django 4.2 and Python 3.9 (Vercel's supported version).

 ## 📋 Prerequisites